The old man who advances

 There is nothing wrong with wanting to work even when you are already retired.
 E ', however dishonest to do so at the expense of the young, however, pretending not to realize it.
 It also happens in the world of journalism - urea, if it happens! - But it is a scandal in which too many people close their eyes to the corporate spirit.
 And then, since a few days in this part there is a judgment of the Supreme Court that legitimizes this practice unhealthy in my opinion, it is perhaps appropriate to begin to discuss it without many words, to clarify and try to put some stake, even before legal ethics.

 Let's start with the facts.
-In Libya, following the war of 2011 - and as reporters, not commentators' - there were several distinguished gentlemen pensioners, who once again did not want to give up the excitement of being in the front line, without thinking too much to the fact that in this way they ended up stealing the bread and butter of the many freelance and temporary workers who, almost always at their expense - and often without life insurance - were convinced to find the hell of Misrata in Sirte or any job opportunities, Having regard to the meager landscape that characterizes long service abroad in the Italian press.
-I mention no names for love of country, but there are those who - among these luxury retirement - had made arrangements with several newspapers, as well as radio and TV, with a feeling as to bulimia, to the point of being forced to sit in the hotel often in order to keep up with all of his clients, even if it meant begging the news of the day by fellow freelancers.
+In Libya, following the war of 2011 - and as reporters, not commentators' - there were several distinguished gentlemen pensioners, who once again did not want to give up the excitement of being in the front line, without thinking too much to the fact that in this way they ended up stealing the bread and butter of the many freelance and temporary workers who almost always at their expense - and often without life insurance - were convinced to find the hell of Misrata in Sirte or any job opportunities, Having regard to the meager landscape that characterizes long service abroad in the Italian press.
+I mention no names for love of country, but there are those who - among these luxury retirement - had made arrangements with several newspapers, as well as radio and TV, with a feeling as to bulimia; the point of being forced to sit in the hotel often, in order to keep up with all of his clients, even if it meant begging the daily news by fellow freelancers.
 It happens to esters, but not only.
 And it is an increasingly common practice.

 It 's true, in a judgment recently the Supreme Court has ruled that there is nothing wrong with "heap", disavowing such a standard that was introduced by INPGI well and that reduced the amount of pension for persons who receive an income from work of more than 20 thousand euro per year.
 But frankly I would not go so proud of this judgment, nor call it "historic", as does the Journalists Union Retirees .
 In my opinion this is not a defensible judgment.
 And I can not give reason to those they blame the "old hands" of writing and instead of doing the "noble fathers" of this profession are transformed into "stepfathers" whose behavior, if only on the ethical, is decidedly objectionable.
 We want to talk or continue to make like ostriches?